Clemapfel/raycasting/assets/gdd.md

   4. bubble field with multiple tehters, player has to attach them all then quadruple jump up slippery vertical tunnel, coin at the top to signpost

 + ACCELERATOR SURFACE:
+  1. flat surface that is too far to jump over, player naturall discovers
+  1. slope that is too steep normally, accelerates player and